Open 7 Days A Week

 Structures within this selected viewing area are then displayed in a three-dimensional, realistic manner allowing us to see baby with unimaginable clarity.

-We recommend gender determination scans be scheduled at approximately 15 weeks gestation (although many folks come a bit earlier) and we can usually assess gender accurately right up until the delivery date.
+We recommend gender determination scans be scheduled at approximately 14-15 weeks and we can usually assess gender accurately right up until the delivery date.

 Some of the main factors which affect visibility of the genitalia include fetal position, placental location, and maternal size.
 While we can’t control the latter two factors, the fetal position can often be influenced by having Mom move about, eat/drink something sweet (providing there is no history of diabetes), or partially empty her bladder.